department-of-veterans-affairs/va.gov-team/products/health-care/application/va-application/research/2023-06-Registration flow exploration/conversation-guide-mental-model-cohort1.md

 Let’s start with a few warm-up questions.

-- How long have you been receiving medical care from the VA or last visited a VA Facility for medical reasons?
+- How long have you been receiving medical care from the VA or when was your last appointment at a VA Facility for medical reasons?

 ## First Topic: [Current Process - Facility Experience] - 5 minutes

-- What was your experience like getting setup for that appointment beforehand or did you just walk in?
+- Can you please tell me about your experience getting setup for that first appointment at a VA facility?
 - Can you describe your experience with any forms or sign up questions that you had to complete to be seen for care?
    - [Not saying your "registration experience, but would they have filled out a paper EZ in person or did staff input?]
 - What was your impression to what benefits or level of care you would qualify for as you were doing this?
 - How would you describe the process after you were seen for care?
-- How did you recieve any communication from the VA or information if you were eligible to enroll in health care benefits?
+   - Did you recieve any communication from the VA or information if you were eligible to enroll in health care benefits?

 ### Things to watch for:
 - [What terminology does the Veteran use as they talk about their experience (enroll, register, priority groups, etc)?]
 - [How does the Veteran portray the overall process - easy, difficult, uneventful?]
 - [What pain points or areas of confusion are revealed?]
-- [What things does a Veteran talk about in regards to the term registration?
-VA Facilities?]
+- [What things does a Veteran talk about in regards to the term registration?]

 ## Second Topic: [Getting Benefits/Eligibility] - 10 minutes

 - How did you determine what health benefits you could get when you recently seen for care?
 - What resources did you use and how to understand what you might qualify for?